To kick off our C# in Simple Terms mega-series, let's learn about the most fundamental concept C# has: the type system.

 var keyword, and every single object in C# will inherit from the base class

 Thanks for reading!
-In the next post, we'll discuss the basic types available to us in C#, as well as literal and nullable types.
-Stick around!
+In the next post, we discuss the basic types available to us in C#, as well as literal and nullable types.
+Check it out!

 Oh, and if you've got questions about C# type's system, I'm here to help!
 Ask questions in the comments below!